 Jessica Garay RedmondPh.D., R.D.N., F.A.N.D.

-Jessica Garay Redmond joins the Department of Nutrition and Food Studies as an instructor in the nutrition program.
+Jessica Garay Redmond joined the Department of Nutrition and Food Studies in 2018.

-Redmond is published in the European Journal of Applied Physiology, Medicine & Science in Sports and Exercise, the American Journal of Human Biology, and Current Biomarker Findings, among others.
+Dr. Redmond’s research interests center on the short- and long-term effects of adolescent and adult health behaviors, with a focus on dietary patterns (including dietary supplement use) and physical activity.
+Currently, Dr. Redmond has two active areas of funded research: the effect of stress on health behaviors during pregnancy and the relationship between dietary intake, body composition, and exercise performance among female athletes.
+Dr. Redmond’s work has been published in the European Journal of Applied Physiology, Medicine & Science in Sports and Exercise, the American Journal of Human Biology, and Current Biomarker Findings, among others.
 She has presented at the International Society of Behavioral Nutrition and Physical Activity Conference and the NYS Academy of Nutrition and Dietetics (NYSAND) Annual Meeting.

-Redmond is the recipient a 2016 Emerging Dietetic Leader Award from the NYSAND and currently serves as its public policy coordinator.
-Redmond has held several roles with the Dietitians in Integrative and Functional Medicine Dietetic Practice Group, and is currently the research chair.
-Her other volunteer work includes serving as an evidence analyst for the Academy of Nutrition & Dietetics’ Evidence Analysis Library, and as a member of the American Dairy Association North East’s Sports Nutrition Advisory Panel.
+Dr. Redmond is the recipient a 2016 Emerging Dietetic Leader Award from the NYSAND and currently serves as its public policy coordinator.
+She also currently serves as a lead evidence analyst for the Academy of Nutrition & Dietetics’ Evidence Analysis Library.

 M.S., Exercise Science, George Washington University